KyleMack/foundry-deck/README.md

 * addCard(_name, description_)
   * Creates a new card object and adds it to the bottom of the deck

 ### Board
+The Board objects represents one 'Hand' and one 'Deck' belonging to one player